 Part 1.
-USA Cycling national records shall be recognized for
+USA Cycling national records shall be recognized for United States citizens in events that are recognized for world records by the International Cycling Union provided that the event was issued a permit by USA Cycling or another national governing body affiliated with the International Cycling Union.
 Current standing start time trial records recognized by ICU are as follows: